 - St. Joseph's is a teaching health care institution.
 The hospital provides clinical experience for student physicians, nurses and a variety of other health care professionals.
 The students are constantly under the direction of a licensed practitioner.
 If you have concerns about the participation of students in your care, please speak to your physician or Leader in the area where you are receiving your care.

 - Surveys help the hospital by allowing us to get your opinion on the care and services you receive as a patient.
-Participation in the surveys is not mandatory and you can decline participation and/or request to be removed from the hospital’s survey list by contacting Privacy and Freedom of Information.
+Participation in the surveys is not mandatory and you can decline participation and/or request to be removed from the hospital’s survey list by contacting us.

 The hospital requires your written permission or a court order to disclose health information to any organization or person not directly involved with the provision of patient care.